 (As always you can listen to or download the audio file above or scroll down and watch the video interview in full.)

-If you enjoy Singularity 1 on 1 please show your support: make a donation.
+If you enjoy Singularity 1 on 1 please show your support: write a review on iTunes or make a donation.

 Steve Mann playing a hydraulophone and explaining the differences between different models.